robit-man/nkn-ipfs-ollama/README.md

     *   Run the frontend server: `python serve.py`  This will start a local HTTPS server with SSL.
 You can then access the frontend in your browser at the address provided in the console output (usually `https://localhost:443`).

 3.  **Run the Signaling Server:**
-    *   Navigate to the root directory: `cd ..`
+    *   Navigate to the signaling directory: `cd .. && cd signaling` (assuming you were in site from the above instruction)
-    *   Run the signaling server: `python serve.py` This will start the NKN signaling server.
+    *   Run the signaling server: `python ollama_nkn_server.py` This will start the NKN signaling server.
+    *   This script will set up a nodejs sidecar in a folder called bridge-node (automatically created) which facilitates the NKN connection

 4.  **Interact:**
     *   Open the frontend in your browser (as described above).